Sexy 'Stranger Things' costume draws backlash from fans

 Halloween is known for cooler weather, an uptick in candy sales and, of course, sexy costumes.

-Recently, sexy Melania Trump and pregnant Kylie Jenner have caused controversy, and now a saucy version of Eleven, the 12-year-old character from Netflix’s smash hit “Stranger Things” has hit stores and people are outraged.
+Recently, sexy Melania Trump and pregnant Kylie Jenner have caused controversy, and now a saucy version of Eleven, the popular character from Netflix’s smash hit “Stranger Things,” has hit stores — and people are outraged.

 URBAN OUTFITTERS BLASTED FOR 'ARMY FASHION' LINE

-The model in the costume is also wearing a blonde wig and has Brown’s signature bloody nose.
+The model in the costume also suffered from Eleven's same affliction: a bloody nose.

-The problem is that the pink dress has been shortened significantly, and the high collar has been lowered for more cleavage.
-The tennis shoes Brown wears have also been replaced with tan pumps.
+The costume's pink dress, however, has been shortened significantly, and the high collar has been lowered.
+The tennis shoes Brown wears have also been replaced with tan pumps, though the shoes themselves are not included with the costume.

 Though sexualized costumes at Halloween are not new, fans have particular issue with this one because the character in the show is not even a teenager yet.